facelessuser/pymdown-extensions/docs/src/markdown/index.md

 # PyMdown Extensions

+## Overview

+PyMdown Extensions is a collection of extensions for Python Markdown.
+They were originally written to make writing documentation more enjoyable.
+They cover a wide range of solutions, and while not every extension is needed by all people, there is usually at least one useful extension for everybody.

 ## Usage

-PyMdown Extensions is a collection of extensions for Python Markdown.
-Keep in mind, the PyMdown extensions were designed to work with the default extensions, so your mileage may vary in regards to compatibility when paired with other 3rd party extensions.

-All extensions are found under `pymdownx`.
+All extensions are found under the module namespace of `pymdownx`.
 Assuming we wanted to specify the use of the MagicLink extension, we would include it in Python Markdown like so:

 ```pycon3
 >>> import markdown